 In the Early Years, our learners are encouraged to discover language through play-based exploration.
-Children will listen for sounds in their environment, form letters in natural resources, and develop their fine motor control through various activities. iCAN follows the Letters and Sounds phonics programme.
-Learners begin Phase 1 in iCAN Play and move through the stages throughout their time in EY and MP1.
+Children will listen for sounds in their environment, form letters in natural resources, and develop their fine motor control through various activities.

+ICAN follows the Read, Write Inc phonics programme.